White Denim

-White Denim is an American four-piece rock band from Austin, Texas, United States.
+White Denim is an American rock band from Austin, Texas, United States.
 Their music is influenced by dub, psychedelic rock, blues, punk rock, progressive rock, soul, jazz, experimental rock with home-based recording, jamming approach, intense looping work and unusual song structures.

 History

+Origin and lineup

 In March 2005, two bands, Parque Touch (Josh Block, James Petralli, Lucas Anderson) and Peach Train (Steve Terebecki), played a show together at Beerland in Austin, Texas.
 After the show Steve was asked to play bass for Parque Touch and the band became four, playing under the pseudonyms Byshop Massive (Lucas), Bop English (James), Nicholas Mallard (Josh), and Terry Beckins (Steve); however, in February 2006, Lucas moved to Russia and the resulting power trio changed its name to White Denim.
 The new line-up began playing the local Austin circuit while recording punk-infused, psychedelic blues-rock in Block's 1940s Spartan trailer.

+2007–2016: Workout Holiday, Explosion, Fits, D, Corsicana Lemonade, and international success

-In 2007, the band self-released its first EP entitled Let's Talk About It on 7" only, but later these tracks became available on iTunes.
-While on tour in 2007, the band recorded a nine-song "tour EP" entitled Workout Holiday, which was only sold at shows.
+In 2007, the band self-released its first EP titled Let's Talk About It on 7" only, but later these tracks became available on iTunes.
+While on tour in 2007, the band recorded a nine-song "tour EP" titled Workout Holiday, which was only sold at shows.
 Workout Holiday caught the ear of new netlabel RCRD LBL, and the band signed on to re-record three of the songs.
 These songs were exclusively released as the RCRD LBL EP, one MP3 track at a time over the course of the first few months of 2008.

 Since these releases, the band has toured extensively, playing shows including SXSW and CMJ Music Marathon, and also received the award of "Best New Band" at the 2008 Austin Music Awards.
 In order to reach European listeners, the band signed to UK record label Full Time Hobby (home to The Hold Steady and Viva Voce) for an overseas release.
 The first release on Full Time Hobby was the single "Let's Talk About It" b/w "Darksided Computer Mouth".
 On June 23, 2008, the band released its debut album, the Workout Holiday LP, which consists of re-recorded songs from the band's first two self-released EPs along with some new tracks.
 The band later released two more singles in Europe from Workout Holiday: "All You Really Have To Do" b/w "DCWYW" and "Shake Shake Shake" b/w "All Truckers Roll".

-Back in the U.S., White Denim released their debut U.S. full-length LP, entitled Exposion in late 2008.
+Back in the U.S., White Denim released their debut U.S. full-length LP, titled Exposion in late 2008.
 Originally sold during their Spring 2008 tour as a CD-R with the title 11 Songs, the album was made available in digital format from their official website on October 19, 2008.
 The band teamed up with Austin's Transmission Entertainment for the distribution of Exposion in the US; however, the two parted ways in mid-2009.